cuppa-framework/cuppa-intellij-plugin/README.md

 Run `./gradlew tasks` to see a list of all available tasks.

-We use the `intellij` Gradle plugin to bundle and run the plugin in IDEA using the `buildPlugin` and `runIdea` tasks, respectively.
+We use the `intellij` Gradle plugin to bundle and run the plugin in IDEA using the `buildPlugin` and `runIde` tasks, respectively.

 ## License